massgravel/activation/README.md

 The differences between them are pretty extreme but ultimately do not matter that much.
-In short, **SLP** keys do not require Microsoft's activation servers to activate - the OEM marks a machine as activated during manufacturing, **DM** are the "BIOS keys" you might have seen/heard about and **NSLP**s are the **SLP** equivalent for when the OEM doesn't want to bother with activation during manufacturing.
+In short, **SLP** keys do not require Microsoft's activation servers to activate - the OEM marks a machine as activated during manufacturing, **DM** are the "BIOS keys" you might have seen/heard about and **NSLP**s are for when the OEM doesn't want to bother with activation during manufacturing.
 In terms more people might understand, NSLP is analogous to COA.

 ### Volume Licensing
 Microsoft's bigger customers that "need" more licenses for more computer can opt